Things To Do

 Payment Methods

-Credit cards are widely accepted, but having cash is advisable for small vendors and markets.
+Credit/debit cards widely accepted; cash is handy for small vendors and markets; keep some euros for taxis and markets.

 Best Time to Visit